5 Exquisite Cinque Terre villages and towns to visit

-The Cinque Terre Villages in Italy are amongst those travel destinations that induce rhapsodic verses of this magnificent area of the Italian Riviera.
+The five towns of Cinque Terre in Italy are amongst those picturesque travel destinations that induce rhapsodic verses of this magnificent area of the Italian Riviera.
 A land caught between the sea and mountains and absolutely one of the most strikingly romantic locations in the world.

 The five villages of the Cinque Terre

 - Monterosso al Mare